suyinyin/PersonalWeb/content/post/3DCamaraTech/index.md

 where ${{r}^{2}}={{x}^{2}}+{{y}^{2}}$, $u={{f}\_{x}}\cdot {x}'+{{o}\_{x}}$ and $v={{f}\_{y}}\cdot {y}'+{{o}_{y}}$.
 Since we're primarily interested in efficiently removing the radial distortion, we'll be using **Fitzgibbon's division** model as opposed to **Brown-Conrady's even-order polynomial model**, since it requires fewer terms in cases of severe distortion.
 [It is also a bit easier to work with since inverting the single parameter division model requires solving one degree less polynomial than inverting the single-parameter polynomial model](http://www.cs.ait.ac.th/~mdailey/papers/Bukhari-RadialDistortion.pdf).
 #### 2.3.
 A Flexible New Technique for Camera
 In this subsection, we will talk about some popular camera calibration techniques.
 In terms of the calibrated object used in camera calibration, four major methods have been applied in different fields: calibration using **3D calibration object, calibrating using the 2D planar pattern, calibration using the 1D object (line-based calibration), and self-calibration, which is no calibration objects**.
 For the 3D method, calibration is performed by observing a calibration object whose geometry in 3D space is known with very good precision.
 The object often contains two or three orthogonal to each other, e.g. calibration cube, and it has a plane undergoing a precisely known translation.
 Although the 3D method is an expensive and more elaborate setup, it is more accurate and has a simple theory.
 The 2D plan-base calibration requires observation of a planar pattern shown at a few different orientations.
 Mostly, a popular planar pattern is a [checkerboard](https://markhedleyjones.com/projects/calibration-checkerboard-collection).
 Owing to the easy setup, the 2D method is the most popular one.
 In this post, we concentrate on the 2D plan-based calibration method.
 You can refer to the lectures of Ahmed Elgammal for other methods and their [comparisons](https://www.cs.rutgers.edu/~elgammal/classes/cs534/lectures/Calibration.pdf).
 Here, we will pay more attention to the contributions in A Flexible New Technique for Camera presented by [Zhengyou Zhang](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr98-71.pdf), which is the most popular 2D calibration approach.
 Firstly, setting the world coordinate system to the corner of the checkerboard, and axis z is perpendicular outward to the checkerboard.
-Due to all points lying in a plane, the z value of all points in the checkerboard is zero, namely $\textbf W = 0$ .
-So the 3-rd Colum of the extrinsic matrix will vanish, and the camera model becomes:
+Due to all points lying in a plane, the z value of all points in the checkerboard is zero, namely $ W = 0$ .
+So the 3rd Colum of the extrinsic matrix will vanish, and the camera model becomes:
 $$\\lambda \\left[ \\begin{matrix}
    u  \\\\
    v  \\\\